Elon Musk's Starlink talks with Italy raise concerns – DW – 01/09/2025

 Last year, SpaceX added more than 20 countries to its customer base for Starlink, meaning it now provides services in more than 100 countries and territories.
 It currently has almost 7,000 active satellites in space.

 Much of its internet provision is for businesses and consumers.
-However, some national governments also use Starlink for their own communications and for military applications.
-The US Department of Defense avails of a specific service called Starshield, designed for some government and military agencies.
+However, some national governments also use Starlink for their own communications and military applications.
+The US Department of Defense uses a specific service called Starshield, designed for some government and military agencies.
 Ukraine has also made extensive use of the Starlink service during the war with Russia.

 According to Goswami, the Ukraine war example means many other national governments will seek to bring Starlink in for military communications.